- The working person’s trading method detailed. Part 1 Why You Should Trade.

 Narrow Down the Watch List

 Once I have the 20-25 best setups I will rank the top 5 or so out of them.
 I will flag these five best setups, if I have capital available I will place orders on the absolute best setups out of these.
 I want to wait for the premium setups and if no setups are available then I do not place any orders.
 One of the reasons I wait for what I deem to be perfect setups is that I use large position sizes.
 Larger than what I would say a lot of traders would be comfortable using.
 What do I mean by position sizing?
 That is the amount of trading account that you put into one trade.
-For me I like to put 50% of my account into each trade.
+For me I like to put up to 50% of my account into each trade(not always, depends on the setup).
 That is why I wait for the very best setups.

 Why such a large position size?
 My trading style is somewhat infrequent.
 I am not making a large amount of trades, so in order to achieve a decent return a large position size is needed.
 It is not for everyone.
 You have to be confident enough in your trading skill to be able to risk so much.